 |Myzus persicae (Green Peach Aphid)||Invertebrate||Somewhat resistant||Machida-Hirano 2015|

 |Potato Virus Y (PVY)||Virus||Somewhat resistant||Cai 2011, Machida-Hirano 2015|

 |Synchytrium endobioticum (Wart)||Fungus||Somewhat resistant||Machida-Hirano 2015|

 According to Johns (1990), S. cardiophyllum did not contain measurable amounts of solanine or chaconine, only a small amount of a glycoalkaloid tentatively identified as demissine.
 (I am not citing specific amounts, because at least some of the accessions of S. cardiophyllum included have since be reclassified as S. ehrenbergii and vice versa.)
-Based on this report, S. cardiophyllum might serve a more digestible substitute for those who have difficulties with the common potato glycoalkaloids.
+Some sources suggest that this species is not able to synthesize glycoalkaloids at all.
+Based on these report, S. cardiophyllum might serve a more digestible substitute for those who have difficulties with the common potato glycoalkaloids.